 - Whether or not your site is actually growing.
 In time, you should see your rankings improve, as well as the total number of keywords your site is ranking for.
 Growth in these two areas will tell you that your site is gaining authority and that your posts are starting to pick up more longtail traffic.

 Monitor Backlinks has a great built-in feature that lets you quickly see which keywords you’re ranking for and their change in position.

-As you navigate further down the page, you can create your own keyword list where you’ll add the individual keywords you want to track, and the ranking changes will be reported as time goes on.
+You can create your own keyword list where you’ll add the individual keywords you want to track, and as you navigate further down the page, you’ll see the ranking changes reported as time goes on.

 When you start to rank for more keywords, then this means you’re picking up longtail traffic.
 Nice work!

 While if you see one of your keywords move from ranking #20 to ranking #2, then you’re absolutely killing it.

 There are over 200 different factors that contribute to your rankings.
 It’s near impossible to track all of them.
 But, you don’t have to worry about that, because…